 The Repatriation Office was established in 1991 in response to the National Museum of the American Indian Act.
-This legislation mandates that the Smithsonian inventory its Native American and Hawaiian collections for human remains, in-cluding certain categories of objects, and return them to culturally affiliated groups.
+This legislation mandates that the Smithsonian inventory its Native American and Hawaiian collections for human remains, including certain categories of objects, and return them to culturally affiliated groups.
 Staff members document the physical remains and objects in order to assess their origin, identity and affiliation, and provide recommendations for action.
 An amendment to the NMAI Act in 1996 broadened the repatriation mandate to include sacred objects and objects of cultural patrimony (as defined in the Native American Graves Protection and Repatriation Act passed in 1990).
 Much of the Native American material now held by the museum was collected as a part of archaeological excavations or anthropological expeditions around the U.S. Remains and objects were also transferred to the Smithsonian from other institutions, including the former U.S. Army Medical Museum.
 A small number of human remains were collected by private individuals, and large numbers of ethnographic objects were acquired from Native people throughout the 19th and 20th centuries by private collectors and Smithsonian anthropologists.
-To date, over 5,400 sets of remains have been offered for repatriation, and of these 3,652 have been repatriated.
+To date, over 6,000 sets of remains have been offered for repatriation, and of these 4,400 have been repatriated.
 Contact: William T. Billeck

-ARNOLDI, Mary Jo, Curator, African Art and Ethnology and Chair of Anthropology.
+ARNOLDI, Mary Jo, Curator of African Ethnology.
 B.F.A.
 (1970) Bowling Green State University; M.A.
 (1975) Michigan State University; Ph.D.
 (1983) Indiana University.
 Research specialties: African ethnography with emphasis on visual, material, and performing arts; post-colonial public culture, museum history and museology.

-BELL, Joshua A., Curator, Globalization.
+BELL, Joshua A., Curator of Globalization and Director, Recovering Voices Program.
 B.A.
 (1992) Brown University; M.Phil (1998), D.Phil (2006) Oxford University.
-Research spe-cialties: shifting local and global network of relationships between persons, artifacts and the environment; materiality, transforming political economies and ecologies, cultural and intellectual property, indigenous knowledge systems, history and the role of objects.

-BISHOP, Ronald, Curator, Mexican and Central American Archaeology.
+Research specialties: shifting local and global network of relationships between persons, artifacts and the environment; materiality, transforming political economies and ecologies, cultural and intellectual property, indigenous knowledge systems, history and the role of objects.
+BISHOP, Ronald, Curator of Mexican and Central American Archaeology.
 B.A.
 (1965) San Francisco State University; Ph.D.
 (1975) Southern Illinois University.
-Research specialties: Archaeology of Meso- and Central America; ancient materials characterization; exchange systems; quantitative methods.
+Research specialties: Archaeology of Meso and Central America; ancient materials characterization; exchange systems; guantitative methods.

-FITZHUGH, William W., Curator, North American Archaeology; Head, Arctic Studies Center.
-B.A.
-(1964) Dartmouth College; M.A.
+FITZHUGH, William W., Senior Scientist, Curator of North American Archaeology and Director, Arctic Studies Center; B.A.
+(1964) Dart-mouth College; M.A.
 (1967), Ph.D.
 (1970) Harvard University.
 Research specialties: Archeology and ethnology of northern Canada and United States, circumpolar regions, and Mongolia; Arctic material culture; Arctic social science policy; cultural ecology of the North; ethnographic and prehistoric maritime adaptations; culture and climatology.

-ISAAC, Gwyneira, Curator, North American Indigenous Culture.
+ISAAC, Gwyneira, Curator of North American Indigenous Culture.
 BFA (1990) University of Michigan; M.Phil (1995) Oxford University; Ph.D.
 (2000) Oxford University.
 Research specialties: Anthropology, Zuni and Southwest Pueblos, knowledge systems, material culture, photography.

-KAEPPLER, Adrienne L., Curator, Oceanic Ethnology.
+KAEPPLER, Adrienne L., Curator of Oceanic Ethnology.
 B.A.
 (1959), M.A.
 (1961), Ph.D.
 (1967) University of Hawaii.
 Research specialties: Social anthropology, material culture, art, ethnohistory, ethnoscience of Polynesia and Micronesia, and aesthetics and systems of knowledge.

-KRUPNIK, Igor I., Curator, Circumpolar Ethnology.
+KRUPNIK, Igor I., Curator of Circumpolar Ethnology.
 M.A.
 (1973) University of Moscow; Ph.D.
 (1977) Moscow Institute of Ethnography; Ph.D.
 (1990) Institute of Ecology and Morphology, Moscow.
 Research specialties: Arctic ethnology, indigenous knowledge, social systems, modern cultures; Arctic environment and climate change; cultural heritage and heritage preservation; history of Arctic/North Pacific ethnological research.

-MERRILL, William L., Curator, North American Ethnology.
+MERRILL, William L., Curator of Latin American Ethnology.
 B.A.
 (1972) University of North Carolina; M.A.
 (1975), Ph.D.
-(1981) Uni-versity of Michigan.
+(1981) University of Michigan.
 Research specialties: Ethnology with an emphasis on world view, religion, ethnobiology and ethnohistory of North American Indians, particularly Indian groups of western North America and the relationships between material and nonmaterial aspects of culture.